 An air conditioning unit consists of various parts and components.
 As your unit works overtime, however, these components tend to vibrate so much that they become loose.
 This is why you’ll start hearing buzzing sounds produced by your unit.
 Know that even tiny parts can affect the overall performance and efficiency of your unit and your cooling experience at home.

-We provide heating and air conditioning services in Edmonton.
+We provide heating and air conditioning services in Calgary and Edmonton.
 If you need to get your air conditioning unit repaired due to recurring a buzzing sound, get in touch with us today to see how we can help!